Read facts you never knew about Jean Harlow:

 Jean was photographed nude at the age of 17 by photographer Edward Bower Hesser in Griffith Park in 1928.
 She was not famous at the time, so the pictures were used for postcards.

-Everyone at her studio MGM called her ‘The Baby’, with the exception of Clark Gable.
-He was so close to Jean that he called her ‘Sis’.
+Everyone at her studio MGM called her ‘The Baby’, her nickname since childhood.
+Clark Gable was the exception, he was so close to Jean that he called her ‘Sis’.

 Jean had two superstitions: she always wore a lucky ankle chain on her left leg and she never left her dressing room without looking into her lucky mirror.